cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/server-side.md

 ## Add CosmJS `StargateClient`

-You need to create a client to connect to your Checkers blockchain.
+You need to create a client to connect to your checkers blockchain.
 The client only needs read-only functionality because this server does not submit transactions.
 Your repository already contains useful elements:

 * The `CheckersStargateClient`.
 * An [`.env`](https://github.com/cosmos/academy-checkers-ui/blob/server-indexing/.env) file.